progressivetech/com.aghstrategies.petitionemail/README.md

    sent to correctly identify the sender and the recipient.
 Default email messages should no longer contain a salutation.

- * The from address is configurable and never uses the signer's from address.
-   But the signer's from address is set in the Reply-To header.
+ * To avoid fraud detection, the from email address used to send all email is configurable and never uses the signer's from address.
+But the signer's from address is set in the Reply-To header and included in the body of the message.

  * A BCC option is available to get a copy of all email sent.